Motor Authority Best Car To Buy 2020 nominee: Hyundai Veloster N

 Is all of this enough to make the Hyundai Veloster N Motor Authority's Best Car To Buy 2020?

 Check back on Jan.
 2 when we reveal our winner, along with the champs from our sister sites, The Car Connection, and Green Car Reports.
+The Car Connection will also reveal the best vehicles in 15 categories to help you choose the best the cars, trucks, and SUVs for your needs.
+Finally, be sure to vote for our annual Driver’s Choice awards and tell us what you think is the best in every category.